alphauslabs/iam/README.md

 $ brew install alphauslabs/tap/iam
 ```

-To setup authentication, set your `GOOGLE_APPLICATION_CREDENTIALS` env variable.
+To setup authentication, set your `GOOGLE_APPLICATION_CREDENTIALS` env variable using your credentials file.
 You can validate by running the following command:

 ```bash
 $ iam whoami